 Representatives from the Orange County Department of Education and school districts across the county have developed a comprehensive guide with recommendations for reopening more than 600 local schools.

-While locally elected school boards and superintendents will approve and implement plans specific to their districts, “Orange County Together: A guide to safely reopening schools in the COVID-19 era” is a web-based resource with detailed considerations for resuming in-person instruction complemented by online learning.
+While locally elected school boards and superintendents will approve and implement plans specific to their districts, “Orange County Together: A guide to safely reopening schools in the COVID-19 era” is an evolving web-based resource with detailed considerations for resuming in-person instruction complemented by online learning.
 It’s based on guidance from the state Department of Public Health and has been approved by Orange County’s health officer.

 There are also strategies for maintaining healthy environments with enhanced cleaning and limited sharing of supplies and equipment, as well as recommended practices for promoting healthy operations with smaller cohorts, modified layouts and staggered scheduling as feasible.